Frequently Asked Questions

 Q: Can I receive a refund if I no longer need my AdvancePay account?

-A: Yes, we refund all unused balances.
+A: Yes, we refund all unused balances to individuals who have validated their identity as the account holder.
 ConnectNetwork will strive to process refunds within 30 days, but no longer than 60 days after the date of the last payment to the account, and only after ConnectNetwork has verified the viability of the payment method used.

 The automated online refund process may not be available for all facilities.
 To request a refund via phone, call one of these phone numbers for your specific service: